 Another nice thing is that you can bring any GSM device free of contract, developed for the T-Mobile network over to Tello, you don’t have to buy a phone through them.
 Also, some select phones made for other carriers – as long as they’re unlocked – can be used as well.
 To find out if your phone will work, Go to the Tello site and click on “Shop/Bring Your Own Phone”.

 Pros & Cons

 What are the pros and cons of cell service with Tello Mobile?
 Here are a few:

-- Low cost – affordable: Depending on your needs your service will be anywhere from $5-$63/month, never more.
+- Low cost – super affordable: Depending on your needs your service will be anywhere from $5-$39/month, never more.
 Much cheaper than the average $83/month phone bill mentioned above!

-- Ability to switch plans whenever you want: If you want to upgrade your data allowance, calling minutes or number of text messages, you can do that at any time with no fees.
+- Ability to switch plans whenever you want: If you want to upgrade your data allowance, calling minutes, or the number of text messages, you can do that at any time with no fees.
 Never pay for more than you need!

 - Make calls on WiFi – even in your basement!: If you typically can’t make cell phone calls in your basement, or at your job – as long as you’ve got a WiFi signal you can now make calls using the My Tello app!

 - Make international calls, as long as you have good WiFi: I remember paying through the nose for calling cards when my family took a cruise a few years back.
 Now, as long as you have WiFi you can make calls to the U.S. with the My Tello app, even if you’re overseas.